Halithor/BattleINF-Script-To-End-All-Scripts/README.md

 # Halithor's Script to End All Scripts
 An advanced script which handles item management for the game Battle INF (http://battleinf.com).
 Free for anyone to use or modfiy.
+Contains a lot of utility functions which are useful for anyone trying to write their own script.

 ## Features:
 - Sells items below a threshold.